-Masked and gloved, Italy joins nations creeping out of lockdown
+Italy joins nations warily leaving lockdown amid fears of 'second wave'

-ROME/NEW YORK (Reuters) - Italy was among a slew of countries easing lockdown restrictions on Monday to resurrect their economies, but officials cautioned against moving too swiftly as new coronavirus cases passed 3.5 million globally and deaths neared a quarter of a million.
+ROME/SYDNEY (Reuters) - Italy was among a slew of countries easing lockdown restrictions on Monday to resurrect their economies, but officials cautioned against moving too swiftly as new coronavirus cases passed 3.5 million globally and deaths neared a quarter of a million.

 Italy, among the world’s hardest-hit countries, started to relax the longest lockdown in Europe, allowing about 4.5 million people to return to work after nearly two months at home.
-Construction work can resume and relatives can reunite.

-“I woke up at 5.30 a.m.
-I was so excited,” said Maria Antonietta Galluzzo, a grandmother taking her three-year-old grandson for a walk in Rome’s Villa Borghese park, the first time they had seen each other in eight weeks.

-“He has grown by this much,” she said, holding up three horizontal fingers.

 Spain, Nigeria, Azerbaijan, Malaysia, Israel, Tunisia and Lebanon were also among countries easing some restrictions, variously reopening factories, construction sites, parks, hairdressers and libraries.
 In the United States, around half of states partially reopened their economies over the weekend.